 5. There are 20 volcanoes erupting right now

-Somewhere, around the world, there are 20 active volcanoes erupting as you’re reading this.
-Between 50-70 volcanoes erupted last year, and 160 went off in the last decade.
+Somewhere, around the world, there are likely about 20 active volcanoes erupting as you’re reading this.
+Some are experiencing new activity, others are ongoing.
+Between 50-70 volcanoes erupted last year, and 160 were active in the last decade.
 Geologists estimate that 1,300 erupted in the last 10,000 years.
 Three quarters of all eruptions happen underneath the ocean, and most are actively erupting and no geologist knows about it at all.
 One of the reasons is that volcanoes occur at the mid ocean ridges, where the ocean’s plates are spreading apart.
 If you add the underwater volcanoes, you get an estimate that there are a total of about 6,000 volcanoes that have erupted in the last 10,000 years.

 6. Volcanoes are dangerous